davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

 used in code generation.

-Most of them have both positive and negative forms; the negative form of :option:`-ffoo` is :option:`-fno-foo`.
+Most of them have both positive and negative forms; the negative form of :samp:`-ffoo` is :samp:`-fno-foo`.
 In the table below, only one of the forms is listed-the one that is not the default.
-You can figure out the other form by either removing no- or adding it.
+You can figure out the other form by either removing :samp:`no-` or adding it.

 .. option:: -fbounds-check